 Meditation has been around for ages and the benefits of meditation practices have been documented in innumerable religions, philosophies and books.
 Yet, billions of people around the world are unaware of the power of meditation.
 I hope you’re the first of many taking their first step towards meditative enlightenment.

-In this article, however, we won’t tell you exactly how to meditate — many experts are better at that — instead, you’ll learn why you should meditate.
-This will help you to get started because motivation and understanding of the benefits are key building blocks to create a powerful routine.
+In this article, however, we won’t tell you exactly how to meditate – many experts are better at that.
+Instead, you’ll learn why you should meditate.
+This will help you get started because motivation and understanding of the benefits are key building blocks to creating a powerful routine.

 So what happens when you start meditating?

-Your body and mind go through many positive changes.
-Here, we’ll have a look at the influence they have on your productivity.
+Your body and mind go through many positive changes; we’ll focus on the influence meditation has on your mental health and productivity.
 Be aware, however, that there are many types of meditation with varying effects.

 Benefit 1: Increased well-being leads to better performance